 Goodwill and intangible assets that have an indefinite useful life are not subject to amortisation and are tested annually for impairment, or more frequently if events or changes in circumstances indicate that they might be impaired.
 Other assets are tested for impairment whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
-For the purpose of impairment testing, the recoverable amount (i.e. the higher of the fair value less cost to sell and the value-in-use) is determined on an individual asset basis unless the asset does not aenerate cash flows that are laraely independent of those from other assets.
+For the purpose of impairment testing, the recoverable amount (i.e. the higher of the fair value less cost to sell and the value-in-use) is determined on an individual asset basis unless the asset does not generate cash flows that are largely independent of those from other assets.
 In such cases, the recoverable amount is determined for the CGU to which the asset belongs.
 If such assets are considered to be impaired, the impairment to be recognised in the statement of profit and loss is measured by the amount by which the carrying value of the assets exceeds the estimated recoverable amount of the asset.
-An impairment loss is reversed in the statement of profit and loss if there has been a change in the estimates used to determine the recoverable amount.
+An impairment loss for an asset/CGU (other than goodwill) is reversed in the statement of profit and loss if there has been a change in the estimates used to determine the recoverable amount.
 The carrying amount of the asset is increased to its revised recoverable amount, provided that this amount does not exceed the carrying amount that would have been determined (net of any accumulated amortisation or depreciation) had no impairment loss been recognised for the asset in prior years.
+An impairment loss recognised for goodwill is not reversed in a subsequent period.